-Our Graduate assistantship consists of a full waiver of tuition and fees, plus a living expense stipend.
-The full assistantship requires that each student work 20 hours in one of following areas: scenic production, lighting & sound production, costume construction, publicity or teaching Introduction to Theatre.
+We offer scholarship opportunities up to full tuition and the opportunity to work in the department for an additional stipend.
+Graduate students are offered the opportunity to work in one of following areas: scenic production, lighting & sound production, costume construction, publicity or teaching Introduction to Theatre.

 Each student has the opportunity to be assigned to a production area related to their field or to an area of interest.
 All areas ask that the Graduate Assistant help supervise and teach undergraduate laboratory students.
 This arrangement allows the GA to begin teaching before entering the classroom environment.
 Also, it provides the opportunity to practice one's skills and pass them on to another theatre artist.
 We do not require you to be an expert in your assigned area, only that you be willing to learn.